 - Create a report based on the data from MySQL and add it to the Power BI dashboard.

 - Schedule regular data to refresh and update the report from the PBIX file.

 Note: It is necessary to maintain the desktop instance and its connection to the local MySQL database to enable ongoing data refreshes.

 Steps to Connect MySQL to Power BI

-Follow the given steps to connect MySQL and Power BI:
+Follow the given steps to make a Power BI MySQL connection:

 - Install Power BI Desktop on a system that can access your MySQL database.